 - Still potential for liver transplant if needed and appropriate.

-- Even though the risk of liver problems is higher, still most patients with both viruses never develop liver problems, and those who do can be diagnosed by simple blood tests.
+- Even though the risk of liver problems is higher, most patients with both viruses never develop liver problems, and those who do can be diagnosed by simple blood tests.